SimonBaron/pubmed-to-bibtex/README.md

 UserWarnings with message "failed to convert PMID:" indicate that one of the records has been unable to format correctly and will not be included.

 This behaviour is designed to prevent a full crash if a record is not formatted in the expected manner.

+-log filename can be used to create a file to store warning information.

 ## Contact

 For help or bug reports or development suggestions, contact me at simon.c.baron@gmail.com.